rockettheme/docs/Docs/joomla/templates/zenith/particle_calendar.md

 ![](assets/particle_calendar1.png)

-The **Calendar** particle handled displaying dated events on your website.
+The **Calendar** particle handles displaying dated events on your website.
 From activity calendars to test times, this particle is a powerful way to keep your visitors in the know.

 Here are the topics covered in this guide: